James Johnson (sports administrator): Career

 After his retirement, Johnson began his legal career in the areas of corporate law, litigation, and industrial relations.
 Johnson then joined Professional Footballers Australia (PFA).
 Johnson worked for two years at this organization as a player relations executive.
 In 2011, Johnson was appointed as the director of international relations and development at The Asian Football Confederation in Malaysia.
 In 2013, Johnson moved to Zürich and joined FIFA as a senior manager of member associations.
-After two years in this post, Johnson was appointed as the inaugural head of professional football in 2015 after FIFA concluded a new agreement with the European Club Association.
+After two years in this post, Johnson was appointed as the head of professional football in 2015.
 He worked until 2018 at this position.
 After his exit from FIFA, Johnson joined the City Football Group in the UK as a senior vice president of external affairs.
-In 2020, Johnson became the CEO of the Football Federation Australia.